 The Arthur Levitt Public Affairs Center-Located in the Kirner-Johnson Building, the Arthur Levitt Public Affairs Center assists faculty members and students in examining public issues.
-The center maintains a cluster of six computers and a small library of newspapers, journals and references.
 The center also brings prominent speakers to campus to address public issues and arranges video conferences between off-campus speakers and student groups.
-Through the Alumni Fellows Program, alumni are paired with students and faculty members to share knowledge.
 Hamilton students in all concentrations are selected for the Levitt Scholars Program and present their research work to high school classes.
-The center also provides support for faculty and student research on public affairs.
+The center provides support for faculty and student research on public affairs.
 In particular, the Oneida County Human Services Resource Center coordinates student projects with public and private agencies who have specific research needs.
+The center also maintains a cluster of six computers and a small library of newspapers, journals and references.
 The services of the center are available to everyone in the College community.